Everything you need to know about the EB-1A extraordinary ability green card.

 Factors that can delay processing: Requests for Evidence (RFEs) add two to four months.
 Incomplete documentation, unclear evidence, or failure to demonstrate sustained acclaim often trigger RFEs.

-Applying for an EB-1A green card involves both required government filing fees and optional costs that depend on how you choose to prepare your case.
-While the EB-1A avoids expenses like labor certification and employer sponsorship, the total cost can still vary based on processing speed, legal support, and documentation needs.
+Applying for this classification involves both required government filing fees and optional costs that depend on how you choose to prepare your case.
+While it avoids expenses like labor certification and employer sponsorship, the total cost can still vary based on processing speed, legal support, and documentation needs.
 The sections below break down mandatory fees and common optional expenses so you can plan accordingly.

-The EB-1A visa cost structure differs from EB-1B and EB-1C cases because you self-petition rather than requiring employer sponsorship.
-You also avoid labor certification costs that apply to EB-2 and EB-3 categories.
+The cost structure differs from the other two subcategories because you self-petition rather than requiring employer sponsorship.
+You also avoid labor certification costs that apply to categories such as the EB-2 and EB-3.

-The EB-1 immigrant visa category is divided into three distinct subcategories, each designed for a different type of high-level professional.
+The first preference category is divided into three distinct subcategories, each designed for a different type of high-level professional.
 While all fall under the same preference category, the eligibility standards, evidence requirements, and filing structure vary significantly.
-Understanding these differences is essential when determining which EB-1 option best aligns with your background and career path.
+Understanding these differences is essential when determining which option best aligns with your background and career path.

-There’s more to each option than just the basic eligibility labels, and the differences become clearer when you compare them side by side.
+There's more to each option than just the basic eligibility labels, and the differences become clearer when you compare them side by side.
 Factors like whether a job offer is required, who files the petition, and how USCIS evaluates evidence can significantly affect strategy and timing.
-The table below highlights the key distinctions between EB-1A, EB-1B, and EB-1C to help you quickly understand how each category operates in practice.
+The table below highlights the key distinctions between the three subcategories to help you quickly understand how each category operates in practice.

-No. The EB-1A does not require a job offer or U.S. employer sponsorship.
+No. This classification does not require a job offer or U.S. employer sponsorship.
 You file Form I-140 as a self-petition, meaning you act as both petitioner and beneficiary.

 While no job offer is required, you must demonstrate intent to continue working in your field of expertise in the United States through a detailed personal statement, letters from potential collaborators or clients, evidence of ongoing projects or contracts, and documentation showing how your work will benefit the United States.

-This distinguishes the EB-1A from EB-1B (which requires a permanent job offer), EB-1C (which requires a job offer in an executive or managerial capacity), and EB-2/EB-3 categories (which typically require both a job offer and labor certification).
+This distinguishes the first subcategory from the second (which requires a permanent job offer), the third (which requires a job offer in an executive or managerial capacity), and EB-2/EB-3 categories (which typically require both a job offer and labor certification).

 Working with an experienced immigration attorney helps reduce these risks by framing evidence to show international recognition and sustained impact.

-The EB-1A visa demands precise evidence, coordination across agencies, and careful documentation to meet USCIS adjudication standards.
+The extraordinary ability classification demands precise evidence, coordination across agencies, and careful documentation to meet USCIS adjudication standards.
 The process involves complex eligibility analysis, detailed evidence mapping, and strict compliance with immigration law.

 Lighthouse combines human expertise with technology to reduce risk and accelerate outcomes.
 Start your green card evaluation today.